HasinSadique/HasinSadique/README.md

 - 👋 Hi, I’m @HasinSadique
-- 👀 I’m interested in mobile application devlopment, Internet of Things (IoT), Artificial Intelligence (AI) and Machine Learning
+- 👀 I’m a Software Engineer experienced in Web Application Development, Mobile App Development, Internet of Things (IoT), Artificial Intelligence (AI) and Machine Learning
-- 🌱 I’m currently learning Flutter and IOS devlopment
+- 🌱 I’m currently working as a freelancer and
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with businesses to enhance their growth by leveraging my technical expertise.
 - 📫 You can reach me via Email: hasinsadique7@gmail.com or via Mobile: +8801766620839, +8801857130439.

 <!---